monolithlang/monolithlang.github.io/src/primitive/ch02-04-strings.md

-# 2.3 Strings
+# Strings

 Monolith have two builtin types for release one-byte string or multi-wide string.
-Traditional one-byte string assigned with data type `string`, multi-wide string only can have `ustring` data type with adjacent aliases.
+Traditional one-byte string assigned with type string, multi-wide string only can have ustring data type with adjacent aliases.

-Monolith can emit raw string, emit multiline string and one-byte (char) string.

 ```rust
     // Simple double-quoted string.